mihxil/json/README.md

 Jackson.
 Its goal is to be useable with extremely large json streams, and everything needs to happen streaming.

-I tried several tools imlemented in python (python -mjson.tool, 'jsongrep'), but those consumed very much memory when I fead them a json stream of a Gigabyte or so, and seemed not useable for that.
+I tried several tools imlemented in python (python -m json.tool, 'jsongrep'), but those consumed very much memory when I fed them a json stream of a Gigabyte or so, and seemed not useable for that, so I implemented similar tools based on jackson2 in java.
+They are streaming and don't need much memory, and can deal with huge streams of json.

 All tools support a -help argument for an overview of all supported options.